Explicit formulas for mixed Hodge polynomials of character varieties of nilpotent groups: Preliminaries

-In this article, we will focus on the case when $\Gamma$ is a finitely generated free abelian group, that is $\Gamma=\mathbb{Z}^r$ for some natural number $r$, the rank of $\Gamma$.
+In this article, we will focus on the case when $\Gamma$ is a finitely generated nilpotent group of abelian rank $\geq 1$, that is, the free part of $\Gamma/[\Gamma,\Gamma]$ is isomorphic to $\mathbb{Z}^r$ for some natural number $r\geq 1$, the abelian rank of $\Gamma$.
 The topology and geometry of the corresponding $G$-character varieties

-was studied in \cite{FL,Sik}, among others.
-The following theorem is important for us.
-Here (i), (ii) come from \cite[Theorem 2.1]{Sik} and (iii) comes from \cite[Theorem 1.2]{FL}. \begin{theorem}[Sikora, Florentino-Lawton] (i) There is only one irreducible component containing the trivial representation, which we denote by $\mathcal{M}^0_{\mathbb{Z}^r}G$;\\ (ii) If the semisimple part of $G$ is a classical group (i.e., one of $SL_n$, $SO_n$ and $Sp_n$), there exists an algebraic isomorphism
+was studied in \cite{FL,FLS,Sik}, among others. \begin{remark} In the case when $\Gamma$ is a finitely generated nilpotent group of abelian rank $0$ (which is the case if and only if it is a finite group), one has $\mathcal{M}_\Gamma G\cong\mathcal{M}_\Gamma K$, where $K$ is a maximal compact subgroup of $G$.
+From \cite[Corollary 3.2]{BS}, we have that $\mathcal{M}_\Gamma G$ is a finite set and thus $\mathcal{M}_{\Gamma}^{0} G$ is a single point. \end{remark}